hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 **Note**: Don't forget to change JDBC driver (in two places) according the database you are using.

-Create the Java source folders.
+Create the empty source folders, if they are not yet created.
 In linux you can do:

 ```bash
 mkdir -p src/main/java
 mkdir -p src/main/resources
 ```

-Change the commands above accordingly for Windows or other OS as needed.
+Change the commands above accordingly for Windows or other OS as needed, or use your IDE to create them.

 Finally, run Maven once, using `mvn clean` to make sure the `pom.xml` file is correctly formed.